kubesphere/website/content/en/docs/cluster-administration/persistent-volume-and-storage-class.md

 but the storage server must be installed before you create the storage class of Ceph RBD.

 As **hyperkube** images were [deprecated since 1.17](https://github.com/kubernetes/kubernetes/pull/85094), in-tree Ceph RBD may not work without **hyperkube**.
 Nevertheless, you can use [rbd provisioner](https://github.com/kubernetes-incubator/external-storage/tree/master/ceph/rbd) as a substitute, whose format is the same as in-tree Ceph RBD.
 The only different parameter is `provisioner` (i.e **Storage System** on the KubeSphere console).
-If you want to use rbd-provisioner, the value of `provisioner` must be `ceph.com/rbd` (Input this value in **Storage System** in the image below).
+If you want to use rbd-provisioner, the value of `provisioner` must be `ceph.com/rbd` (Enter this value in **Storage System** in the image below).
 If you use in-tree Ceph RBD, the value must be `kubernetes.io/rbd`.

 ![storage-system](/images/docs/cluster-administration/persistent-volume-and-storage-class/storage-system.png)